MRI Measures of Disease Progression for PSP Clinical Trials

 The PSP data used for analysis was obtained from the 4-Repeat Tauopathy Neuroimaging Initiative (4RTNI) database, while the cognitively normal healthy control (HC) subject data was obtained from the Frontotemporal Lobar Degeneration Neuroimaging Initiative (FTLDNI) database.
 59 PSP and 117 healthy control participants were included in the analysis.
 All subjects were evaluated by MRI at baseline, 6 month follow-up, and 12 month follow-up visits, with clinical rating scales assessed at similar intervals.

 We performed both MRPI and MRPI 2.0 measurements, voxelwise gray matter density analysis, deformation-based morphometry (DBM) analysis, and regional volumetric analysis.
 We also compared our results from PIANO™ to FreeSurfer, a platform widely used for MRI analysis by the academic research community.
-We performed sample size calculations based on change over 6 and 12 months for all measures.
+We performed sample size calculations at both 6 and 12 months for all measures.

 When MRPI and MRPI 2.0 were applied to the PSP population, the MRPI ratios were significantly larger compared to other tauopathies, such as Corticobasal Degeneration (CBD) and Frontotemporal Dementia (FTD).
 The change over time of the planimetric metric in the PSP population also clearly illustrated the significant atrophy that occurs within the brainstem regions.